catarinaacsilva/medical-image-processing/README.md

 # Medical Image Processing

+An implementation of an image processing pipeline and using machine learning algorithims capable of identify acanthocytes on blood.
+The first simple implementation follows the method described in the following [paper](http://www.laccei.org/LACCEI2018-Lima/student_Papers/SP531.pdf).
+Actually, the code is being improved to a more complete aproach to detect and classify these abnormal cells, to produce results more precious.

-A simple implementation of a image processing pipeline capable of identifiyng Acanthocytosis.
+[comment]: <> (A simple implementation of a image processing pipeline capable of identifiyng Acanthocytosis.)
-The implemenation follows the method described in the following [paper](http://www.laccei.org/LACCEI2018-Lima/student_Papers/SP531.pdf).
+[comment]: <> (The first implementation follows the method described in the following [paper](http://www.laccei.org/LACCEI2018-Lima/student_Papers/SP531.pdf).)

-The pre-processing pipeline apply the following filters:
+[comment]: <> (The pre-processing pipeline apply the following filters:)

-1. Converts colors images to gray scale
+[comment]: <> (1.
+Converts colors images to gray scale)
-2. Applys a median blur filter with size 9x9
+[comment]: <> (2.
+Applys a median blur filter with size 9x9)
-3. Converts the image to binary scale using Otsu method
+[comment]: <> (3.
+Converts the image to binary scale using Otsu method)
-4. Applies morphological open and close operations (ELLIPSE shape with size 9x9)
+[comment]: <> (4.
+Applies morphological open and close operations (ELLIPSE shape with size 9x9))
-5. Re-applies the median blur filter
+[comment]: <> (5.
+Re-applies the median blur filter)
-6. Segments the image with Canny edge detector or morphological gradient
+[comment]: <> (6.
+Segments the image with Canny edge detector or morphological gradient)

-After that, it uses a find contour method to segment the image into objects.
+[comment]: <> (After that, it uses a find contour method to segment the image into objects.)
-Finally, each object is classified using a kNN algorithm.
+[comment]: <> (Finally, each object is classified using a kNN algorithm.)
-The kNN algorithm uses chain code histogram and the circularity value as features.
+[comment]: <> (The kNN algorithm uses chain code histogram and the circularity value as features.)

 ## Requirements